A1shalia/object-dimension-measurement/README.md

 Estimation of the object's dimensions in real-time:

-	- Using OpenCV & Numpy (useful for array computing with python)
+	- Using OpenCV & Numpy

         - Applying contour method to find biggest contour first